-Our outpatient clinical experiences reflect the growing diversity of opportunities in outpatient clinical practice within the field of PM&R. We rotate through outpatient clinics in spinal cord injury, brain injury, stroke as well as clinics in occupational medicine, musculoskeletal medicine, sports medicine, electrodiagnostics, and spine care.
+Our clinical experiences reflect the growing diversity of opportunities in outpatient setting within the field of PM&R. We rotate through outpatient clinics in spinal cord injury, brain injury, stroke as well as clinics in occupational medicine, musculoskeletal medicine, sports medicine, electrodiagnostics, and spine care.
 We receive hands on training in performing procedures including peripheral joint injections, Botox injections for spasticity management, intrathecal Baclofen pump management, as well as interventional pain procedures.
-Additionally each resident has a weekly continuity clinic which provides a valuable experience in both long-term follow-up of rehabilitation patients, new patient referrals, spine care, and the practical aspects of efficient clinical practice.
+Additionally, each resident has a weekly continuity clinic which provides a valuable experience in both long-term follow-up of rehabilitation patients, new patient referrals, spine care, and the practical aspects of efficient clinical practice.

 Please feel free to email or call us with any questions you may have about UAB, the residency program, or Birmingham.
-Good luck with the application process and please don't hesitate to
+Good luck with the application process and please don't hesitate to contact us!